 Zoox is one of the few companies that has built an autonomous vehicle from the ground up.
 Much of the work going on in autonomous vehicles today involves building autonomous driving software into existing consumer market electric vehicles.
 At seven-year-old Zoox, the plan was always to build a vehicle that could serve as an autonomous taxi in dense urban environments.
 After the company was acquired by Amazon in 2020 the vision remained the same.

 But even though Zoox had a clear idea of its business model, it took a lot more thinking and design work to get to the eventual design that made sense for a taxi that could drive itself.
-The company is already testing its vehicles in San Francisco, and will be adding another test route in Los Angeles next year.
+The company is already testing its vehicles in San Francisco.
 In the future it will further evaluate them on test tracks, then private roads, then college campuses, the company told me earlier this year.
 The company hasn’t announced when its taxi service will launch.

 Starting out—then starting over